I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 For more detailed update information, please refer to the release notes.

-In this article, I'll go through the update procedure for v3 and examine the Web UI.
+In this article, I'll cover the v3 update procedure and examine the Web UI.

 Architecture